Scholarships, Training and Job Opportunities

 - Post-doctoral fellowship program, funded by the Forrest Research Foundation is open!
 Australian and New Zealand citizens and Australian permanent residents who have completed their PhD on or after 1 January 2019 are eligible to apply.
 Check out here.

 - PhD Scholarships in Zoology and Ecology Available at James Cook University in Cairns and Townsville.
-Click here and check these fantastic opportunities to study at JCU, in the top 2% of universities in the world.
+Check these fantastic opportunities to study at JCU.
 Here are some great examples to start your search:

 The College of Science and Engineering is one of the 6 Colleges of JCU and is the home of JCU's expertise in Marine Biology, Zoology, Aquaculture, Engineering, Physical Sciences, Earth Science, and Environmental Management, which forms a strong grouping, uniquely placed to tackle the grand challenges facing the world, both fundamental research and application.